lvsgate/lvs-dpdk/README.md

 # Build steps
 ##1.
 Get and compile OpenFastPath
     The ofp depend on odp-dpdk (https://git.linaro.org/lng/odp-dpdk.git)
     See the documents on https://github.com/lvsgate/ofp.git
+    I have compiled and tested it on centos 7.2

 ## 2. Compile ofp_vs
 		cd $(topdir)/ofp/examples/ofp_vs